RealDoigt/Dew-Programming-Language-Specification/spec.md

 | form feed| \*f|

 ## Variables and Types
 Declaring a variable in Dew is done by typing the type information with the modifier(s) before the type name then the name of the variable.
-Optionally, it may also be initialised with the assign operator, the initilize operator or the explode operator.
+Optionally, it may also be initialised with the assign operator, the initilize operator or the extract operator as well as a few other specialised assign operators.

 ### Types
 Dew has 9 types (`int`, `real`, `string`, `char`, `byte`, `bool`, `bits`, `void` and `inf`) and 4 type modifiers (`short`, `long`, `flex` and `ref`).
 One can define type aliases with the `mode` and `enum` keywords.
 It is also possible to define complex types with `struct`, `union`, `comp`, `model` and composition keywords `require`,  `include`, `expect`.